 Toward the close of the activity forming the crater, minor eruptions produced Wizard Island and possibly other cones.-If the lake were removed, the crater would be seen as a relatively flat-floored cavity extending as a maximum about 2,000 feet below the present lake surface.
 In this great depression Wizard Island would appear as one of perhaps several volcanic cones produced by pouring out of lava and cinders in the last period of volcanic activity.
-Forming of the present floor probably involved many stages, during some of which the cauldronlike crater may have been occupied by wide stretches of molten lava, as in the "lake of fire," at Kilauea, in Hawaii.
+Forming of the present floor probably involved many stages, during some of which the cauldronlike crater may have been occupied by wide stretches of molten lava.

-Origin of the lake.-The water of Crater Lake is derived from rainfall and snowfall over this crater region, together with snow blown into the depression.
+Origin of the lake.-The water of Crater Lake is derived from rainfall and snowfall over the crater, together with snow blown into the depression.
 The lake is not known to have an outlet except by seepage.
 The conditions of evaporation, seepage, and precipitation are in a state of balance which makes possible this accumulation of water and maintenance of approximately this water level.
 If the region were at a different altitude, or in a different location, the lake might not have been formed.